Intrenion/Milcraft/doctrine/supreme-command.md

 ## Practice 3: Visit the front and learn directly

 **Problem**
-Reports from military headquarters can hide conditions faced by soldiers.
+Reports from military headquarters can hide the conditions soldiers face.

 **Action**
 Visit the front to observe operations and speak with commanders and troops.